blackgirlbytes/rock-paper-scissors-copilot/.instructions/stepbystep.md

 ---
 ### Wrap up

 Hopefully your Paper, Rock, Scissors game is working!
-Remember, GitHub Copilot is probabalistic so you may not get the exact same code suggestions as we did.
+Remember, GitHub Copilot is probabilistic so you may not get the exact same code suggestions as we did.
 If you're not happy with the suggestions, you can always press **CTRL + Z** to undo the changes and try again.